ph4un00b/f_interpreter/readme.md

     - ✅ closures
     - ✅ classes
     - ✅ inheritance
+  - **monkey parser**:
+    - a more object oriented code style
+    - uses a pratt parser
   - **linked_list**: since block scoping is similar to a linked-list, I will take tour on this
     - following: https://rust-unofficial.github.io/too-many-lists/index.html
     - at the end it seems we can use the great old rust vec!